galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 # Tile illumination correction with **BaSiC Illumination**

-Commonly, microscopes output one image per round of imaging.
-These individual round images were imaged in tiles, and there can be slight variations in how each tile was illuminated across the course of imaging.
+Commonly, raw MTI data will consist of one image per round of imaging.
+These individual round images are frequently captured in tiles, and there can be slight variations in how each tile was illuminated across the course of imaging.
 Prior to tile stitching and image registration, the tiles have to undergo illumination correction with **BaSiC Illumination** ({% cite Peng2017 %}) to account for this.
 Unlike many of the other tools in this workflow, BaSiC has no extra parameters to think about: Just input the collection of raw images and press *go*!

 Two new list collections will appear in the history upon completion: